Virtualization-projects/ee-workshop/README.md

 	> **Note**: It will take a few minutes for your image to build.

-4. Log into Docker Trusted Registry
+4. Log into the Docker Trusted Registry

 	```powershell
 	PS C:\hybrid-app\netfx-api> docker login $env:DTR_HOST